Fsu0413/QtCompile/content/Miscellaneous/Notes for this repo.en.md

 ## Reproduciable building

 I use a set of scripts to do the build and packaging for [reproducible building](https://reproducible-builds.org/) Qt.
-If you are interested in build method, please check the following GitHub repo.
+If you are interested in build method, please check the following GitHub repository.

 [GitHub](https://github.com/Fsu0413/Fs-scripts)